tratnikc/Web-Design-Challenge/README.md

   * Contains all of the visualizations on the same page so we can easily visually compare them.
   * Uses a Bootstrap grid for the visualizations
 * A Data page that:
   * Displays a responsive table containing the data used in the visualizations.
+The website must, at the top of every page, have a navigation menu that:
+ * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
+ * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
+ * Provides two more text links on the right: "Comparisons", which links to the comparisons page, and "Data", which links to the data page.
+ * Is responsive (using media queries).